 Before you can enrol in this course you must obtain permission to do so from the department.
-Contact your Student Hub if you need help or advice.
-Refer to the back page for further details
+Contact your faculty student centre if you need help or advice.
+Refer to page 22 for further details.

 Imaging Anatomy and Pathology

 Addresses the principles of medical science at whole body, organ, tissue, cellular and subcellular levels by developing an integrated understanding of anatomy and pathology as it applies to medical imaging in the clinical context.
 Specific anatomical regions and pathologies will be investigated to explain imaging appearances and evaluate the role of a variety of imaging modalities in patient pathways.